thestickybullgod/CrunchHash/README.md

-Update as of 12/04/2025 — minor fixes/improvements and included a "Clear Hash Cache" button in the "Settings" tab.
+Update as of 12/04/2025 — minor fixes/improvements added and a "Clear Hash Cache" button included in the "Settings" tab.

 SHA256 of Hashps1_v2.1.exe — c6e26a27a106a709c00b19c3773b168bc6e160525f88abeb07c1889541805718